all

 Veli Rat is the northernmost place of the island and is located in the Čuna bay.
 It dates from Roman times, and the most distinguished sacred building is the St. Anthony parish church.

 Veli Rat's pearl is the lighthouse Punta Bjanca, located three kilometers northwest of the village.
 Punta Bjanca is the highest lighthouse in the Adriatic, standing 42 meters tall.
 To all visitors seeking solitude and privacy, accommodation is available in an apartment suite at the lighthouse.
-However, it is necessary to make a reservation in advance due to high demand for accommodation.
+However, a reservation is required in advance due to high demand for accommodation.
 In the courtyard of the lighthouse is a chapel of St. Nicholas, which can be used to host a romantic wedding with views of the open sea.

 In Pantera, a naturally sheltered bay in Veli Rat, Marina Baotić has 200 berths.
 Marina in Veli Rat is the perfect starting point for sailing to fascinating landmarks such as the white sand Sakarun beach or the Telašćica Nature Park.